 With apartment marketing, it’s not enough to simply have a social media presence.
-Social media has become an important part of any apartment community’s digital marketing strategy, and the first step in making the most of it is understanding what’s driving prospect and resident engagement.
+Multifamily social media marketing has become an important part of any apartment community’s digital marketing strategy.
+The first step in making the most of it is understanding what’s driving prospect and resident engagement.

 Likes, clicks, comments and shares are all forms of engagement.
 If you’re being strategic with your apartment community content and sharing high-quality posts at the right time, your apartment social media followers are more likely to stay engaged.
 This means your content will show up more prominently on their newsfeeds.
 As a result, your posts could then appear in their friends’ newsfeeds, which can create more visibility and credibility for your apartment community.